Kugti Sanctuary: Other information

 Tundah Wild Life Sanctuary: Tundah Sanctuary is located around 59 km from Chamba, and is connected with Kugti Sanctuary in the east.

 It plays host to a number of rare and endangered species of Indian wildlife, including Himalayan tahr, ibex, and pheasants.
 Also, it is home to musk deer.

-Bharmaur: This picturesque small town is bounded by high mountain ranges, and is known for its ancient temples and monuments.
+Bharmour: This picturesque small town is bounded by high mountain ranges, and is known for its ancient temples and monuments.

-Bharmaur is the base for the Manimahesh Yatra, and there are a number of trekking trails that start from here.
+Bharmour is the base for the Manimahesh Yatra, and there are a number of trekking trails that start from here.
 Apples grow here in plenty.